-In 2016 the Kitty, which was formerly named Egremont was purchased by the Society from the Chichester Canal Trust.
+Kitty, formerly named Egremont was purchased by the Society from the Chichester Canal Trust in 2016.

 Kitty was named after a horse of that name that worked on the Canal in the 40s and 50s.
 Kitty the horse is pictured with the then Canal Manager Joan Marshall.